avannaa/illuminati-zone/slope-theory.md

 **x-component:** slope x-component at the final aiming point, some would call that the "mycella result".
 the scale (breaks, pixels, aliens) doesn't matter, as long as you are using the appropriate constant for your scale.

-**final hwi:** wind influence used for the shot, after considering height and your favourite drugs.
+**final hwi:** wind influence used for the shot, after considering height and whatever are your favourite drugs to use in the process of figuring it out.

 **%:** % power that's going to be used for the shot.
 like, if you'll use 94% power, multiply by 0.94

 **constant:** a number that depends on your shot and the scale that you're using to measure the x-component. basically, the point is to relate the value of 1 x-component to the wind influence.
-thus, if you count by pixels or aliens, you'll use a different constant to someone who's counting breaks (but, in the end, you should aim by the same amount, of course).
+thus, if you count by pixels or aliens, you'll use a different constant to someone who's counting breaks (but, in the end, the result of `constant * x-component` should always result in aiming by the same amount, of course).
 the constant varies according to the shot type and power - like, the 3w-constant will be lower than the 2w-constant, and the 1w-334 constant will be greater than the 1w-266 constant.